Куда я попал?

 ThreatNeedle

-ThreatNeedle can save its configuration data as the following RC4-encrypted Registry key: `HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\GameCon`.(Citation: Kaspersky ThreatNeedle Feb 2021)
+ThreatNeedle can modify the Registry to save its configuration data as the following RC4-encrypted Registry key: `HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\GameCon`.(Citation: Kaspersky ThreatNeedle Feb 2021)

 Ursnif